-- (1) at least 60% of the ballots cast shall be marked "YES" for the candidate, and - (2) no more than 15% of the ballots cast shall be marked "NO" for the candidate, and - (3) no more than 40% of the ballots cast shall be marked "UNSURE" for the candidate.
+- (1) at least 60 greater than 50% of the ballots cast shall be marked YES for the candidate, and - (2) no more than 15% 22% of the ballots cast shall be marked NO for the candidate, and - (3) no more than 40less than 50% of the ballots cast shall be marked UNSURE for the candidate.

 Any member knowing of a Scriptural reason that would disqualify an elder candidate from serving should submit in writing the nature of the disqualification to an elder or the Selection Committee chair.
-Any such submitted disqualification will be handled as prescribed in Section 2.2.3.
+Any such submitted disqualification will be handled as prescribed in Section 2.3.3.